ikuhamada/state-hands-on/CMD/CMD41/Beginner/index.rst

 The latest geometry is stored in the ``GEOMETRY`` file (text file), and in the case of GDIIS, past geometries are stored in ``gdiis.data``.
 It is suggested that ``gdiis.data`` be deleted or renamed when the number of optimization steps is close to the number of degrees of freedom.

-If the structural optimization is not finished, add ``RESTART`` in the input file and submit the job again.
+If the structural optimization is not finished, add the keyword ``RESTART`` in the input file and submit the job again.
 To restart the calculation, make sure ``restart.data`` file exists in the working directory.

 Vibrational analyis
 -------------------